A 3D printed postcard for single use, with juice and added stick.

 The second challenge comes from the fact that 3D prints are watertight.
 This is a well known fact, but what can be done with it (other than vases)?
 In this popsicle postcard I also make use of water anomalies: by placing it in the fridge the water freeze, therefore expanding and breaking the mold/postcard.

-Last but not least, what are things that I can literally mail?
-What items can I make, then stamp and put in the post?
+Last, what are things that I can mail?
+What items can I make, then stamp and put in the post, are they any limits?

 This is an ongoing project, which has already been exhibited in Jerusalem and Tel Aviv and I’m happy to share its concept and how-to.